tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 This tutorial assumes that you have installed a TigerGraph Docker image on your laptop or set up a TigerGraph instance on a Linux machine.
 And you have access to a Bash shell environment.

-In contrast, TigerGraph Savanna is entirely GUI-based, with no access to a bash shell.
+Our fully managed service-- TigerGraph Savanna is entirely GUI-based, with no access to a bash shell.
 To run the GSQL examples in this tutorial, simply copy the GSQL query into the Savanna GSQL editor and click the RUN button.

+---
 # Table of Contents

 - [Sample Graph](#sample-graph-for-tutorial)